What will our legacy be?

 As businesses, local governments, and organizations strive to solve pressing challenges, the Trust brings these key actors together.
 Working together, we leverage collective knowledge, creativity and resources for a greater impact than any of us can make alone.

-Common Purpose is a leadership development organization that specializes in cross-boundary leadership.
+Common Purpose is a leadership development organisation that specializes in cross-boundary leadership.
 A not-for-profit, we run programs in over 100 cities worldwide.
-Founded in 1989, we have over 85,000 alumni globally.
+Founded in 1989, we have over 110,000 alumni globally.
 Our leadership development programs inspire and equip people to work across boundaries.
 This enables them to solve complex problems in organizations and in society.